nablarch/nablarch-document/en/examples/09/index.rst

 A certificate is identified based on the target email send pattern ID and a digital signature is added to the certificate.
 Therefore, when this function is used, ensure to design a table that can use the mail transmission pattern ID.

-For more information, see the guide to :ref:`email send functions<mail>`.
+For more information, see the guide to :ref:`mail`.

 Preparation of configuration file